Fregixe/currencyapi/README.md

-# Spring Boot Application "CurrencyAPI" Project
+# Spring Boot Application "CurrencyAPI"

 CurrencyAPI is an application for converting currenciec based on Polish National Bank medium rates;